simonbilskyrollins/nyc-subway-finder/README.md

 - Simple prompts to help the user find which train they are looking for
 - When the user input matches more than one station, the user can pick from a list of possible stations
-- Displays a map of the subway system in Manhattan for quick reference
 - Provides the option to search again or quit after each search

 # Detailed program breakdown: